aksommerville/fullmoon4/etc/doc/lessons-learned.md

 - Need to auto-generate code for enums etc.
 - Any chance of using generic instruments and sound effects definitions?
 Maintaining these per synthesizer is painful.
 - Web as the "principal" platform.
 It's cool and all, but Native is my style.
+- Tilesheet tooling is painful.
+The map and tilesheet editors should behave like image editors i think. (map already pretty much does, and it works ok).

 Things I did right here, and try not to forget: